-The Children’s Museum is pleased to offer a variety of hands-on, Manitoba curriculum-linked educational programs for Preschool to Grade 5 that encourage students to use their creativity, imagination and critical thinking skills.
-The Museum also designs special programs to accompany temporary exhibits and special events.
-All school programs are available in English, French, Basic French, and Immersion.
+The Children’s Museum is pleased to offer a variety of hands-on, Manitoba curriculum-linked educational programs for Preschool to Grade 5 that encourage students to use their creativity, imagination, and critical thinking skills.
+The Children’s Museum also designs special programs to accompany our temporary exhibitions and special events.
+All of our educational programs are available in English, French, Basic French, or Immersion.
+Our Basic French programs are delivered primarily in English with key vocabulary emphasized in French.
+Immersion programs are delivered to the level of your classroom’s ability.
 Choose the program that best suits your classroom and curriculum needs!

 For those that prefer to explore and discover at their own pace, the Children’s Museum also offers Self-Guided Explorations for school groups and day cares.
 Click here to learn more.